VaclavDedik/jboss-seam/examples/metawidget/dvdstore/readme.txt

 This example demonstrates the use of Seam with jBPM pageflow and business process management.
 It uses metawidget to dynamically generate the forms at runtime.
-The example runs on JBoss AS as an EAR and Tomcat with Embedded JBoss as a WAR.
+It runs on JBoss AS as an EAR.

-example.name=dvdstore

-The source files in this example are just the overrides needed to utilize metawidget.
-Before the example is built, these overrides are merged with the original dvdstore source code in a staging directory.
-This step is performed by following command:

-  ant stage

-The stage command is automatically called on any Ant build, so you can simply run:

-  ant explode

-Access the application at http://localhost:8080/seam-metawidget-dvdstore
+A majority of source files in this project comes from non-metawidget Dvdstore example in the distribution.
+Metawidget source files are placed under src/metawidget subdirectories in dvdstore-ejb and dvdstore-web submodules.

+To deploy the example to JBossAS 5, follow these steps:

+* In the example root directory run:

+    mvn clean package

+* Set JBOSS_HOME environment property.

+* In the dvdstore-ear directory run:

+    mvn jboss:hard-deploy

+JBossAS 4.2 needs additional Hibernate libraries, use a -Pjbossas42 maven profile instead to package the application.

+JBossAS 6 needs new Hibernate Search with dependencies, and more source code enhancement due to Hibernate Search and Lucene-Core API changes.
+Use a -Pjbossas6 maven profile instead to package the application.

+* Open this URL in a web browser: http://localhost:8080/seam-metawidget-dvdstore

-For further Metawidget documentation see http://metawidget.org/documentation.html.
+For further Metawidget documentation see http://metawidget.org/documentation.html

-Notice: Deployment into JBoss AS 6 requires to use Hibernate-Search 3.3 and this can be done through launching

-	ant -f build-jboss6.xml